Michigan State Shooter Has NJ Ties, Previous Gun Offense

 The shooter was identified by Interim MSU Deputy Chief Chris Rozman as Anthony McRae.
 According to a report by the New York Post and her obituary, McRae's late mother was born and lived in Trenton.

 Screenshots of McRae's Facebook profile circulating on Twitter show he listed Trenton as his hometown.
-McRae also had a previous firearm offense dating back to 2019, according to the Michigan Department of Corrections.
+McRae also apparently had local ties to one town in Mercer County, authorities said.

+When police found McRae, he apparently has a note in his pocket threatening two schools Ewing Township. according to Ewing Police on Facebook.

+The school district decided to close school for the day after learning about McRae's struggle with his mental health.
+However, police later determined that the incident was isolated to Michigan and that there was no ongoing threat to Ewing Public Schools.

 McRae opened fire on MSU's East Lansing campus at Berkey Hall after 8 p.m.
 Monday night before moving to the student union building, authorities said.